nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Hydrophilic**: Pertaining to the property of attracting and holding water, characteristic of 3D hydrogels.

-### Expanded Definition and Usage\n3D hydrogels are critically important in modern biomaterials science due to their ability to simulate the physical and biochemical properties of living tissues.
+### Expanded Definition and Usage:
+3D hydrogels are critically important in modern biomaterials science due to their ability to simulate the physical and biochemical properties of living tissues.
 Their high water content and porous structure allow for nutrient and oxygen diffusion, which is essential for supporting cell viability and function in engineered tissues.
 These hydrogels can be engineered to degrade over time, especially useful in temporary scaffolds that support tissue regeneration until the natural tissue can maintain its structure independently.
 Furthermore, 3D hydrogels are also pivotal in drug delivery systems, where they control the release rates of therapeutics, providing sustained and localized treatment effects.